comsystan/comsystanj/index.md

 ### Collaborations

 [<img src="images/iwf-logo.png" width=79 height=37/>](https://www.oeaw.ac.at/en/iwf)
-- [IWF](https://www.oeaw.ac.at/en/iwf) - The Space Research Institute IWF aims to study the physics of space plasmas and the atmospheres of planets inside and outside our solar system with advanced numerical models.
+- [IWF](https://www.oeaw.ac.at/en/iwf) - The Space Research Institute at the Austrian Academy of Science focuses on the physics of space plasmas and the atmospheres of planets inside and outside our solar system with advanced numerical models.

 [<img src="images/caimt-logo.png" width=58 height=56/>](https://caimt.ro)
-- [CAIMT](https://caimt.ro) - Research Center for Integrated Analysis and Territorial Management that aims to develop methods for advanced modeling of the complexity of territorial systems.
+- [CAIMT](https://caimt.ro) - The Research Center for Integrated Analysis and Territorial Management aims to develop methods for advanced modeling of the complexity of territorial systems.

 [<img src="images/noologica-logo.png" width=210 height=35/>](https://noologica.com)
 - [Noologica](https://noologica.com) - An open source initiative for the design, development, testing, validation and dissemination of a mental health research-diagnostic application.